What is Soak Testing?

 - The gradual degradation of a response time of some functions as internal data-structures become less efficient during a long test.

-Soak testing is done to determine if the application under test can sustain the continuous load.
+- In Software Engineering, Soak testing is done to determine if the application under test can sustain the continuous load.

 - It is a type of performance test.